VeroniqueSoleil/VeroniqueSoleil.github.io/_data/2016/08/14/OurStoryEnglishVersion3.md

 About the future, we dare to foresee that there will be a "Gold Rush" in an "Eastward Movement".

-We do not even bother to prove it, because you can find the evidence from the daily international broadcasts-- the economy, industry, science and technoloy in China all have a promised future.
+We do not even bother to prove it, because you can find the evidence from the daily international broadcasts-- the economy, industry, science and technology in China all have a promised future.

 Therefore, knowing Chinese language and culture is the key factor of making fortune in your future-- you are going to make deals with Chinese people.